Use real routes and Workers-first constraints instead of static demos.

-CREATE SOMETHING .space is where tools, routes, and interaction patterns get tested against real execution surfaces.
-The point is not a polished demo.
-It is a live place to run code, inspect motion, and stress ideas before they become patterns or products.
+CREATE SOMETHING .space is where tools, routes, and interaction patterns get tested against real execution surfaces before they become research, policy, or production workflows.

 Live routes.
 Workers-first execution.
 Inspectable outputs.